The Advantages and Disadvantages of Temping

 - Sometimes, it provides both income and benefits (health insurance, etc.)

 - Sometimes, it opens the door to a permanent job, often referred to as "temp-to-perm."
+These jobs give both the employee and the employer an opportunity to see how they work together.

 With luck, a temporary job may provide all of these benefits and more.